-Almost immediately, after a puppet government was in place, plane-loads of Egyptian soldiers poured into the country to ‘secure’ the revolution.
-And they would continue to do so until the war’s end, at times reaching over 80,000 men, 1/3 of the Egyptian army’s strength.
+Almost immediately, after a puppet government was in place, plane-loads of Egyptian soldiers poured into the country to “secure” the revolution.
+They would continue to do so until the war’s end, at times reaching over 80,000 men, one-third of the Egyptian army’s strength.

-With the Republic in place, revolutionary influence and weapons began to trickle south to Aden, still an important British colony and the 3rd largest port in the world.
+With the Republic in place, revolutionary influence and weapons began to trickle south to Aden, still an important British colony and the third-largest port in the world.